ellis-ward/ellis-ward.github.io/_posts/dribble/2026-05-31-adviceformypregnantfriends.md

 - Your birth plan printed. make sure the midwife reads it and respects it

+- Don't take too much with you into the hospital because if there are complications and you need to go to theatre you will be rushed in.
+Have a car seat etc. in the car to collect when you know you're going home. it won't be straight away

 <h2>labour</h2>

 - Don't stress too much about your ideal birth.
 You'll never know until you're in the moment, then just go with what feels right!